Who We Are

 Hello!
 I’m Heather, the Chief Operations Officer at West Virginia Women Work (WVWW), where I focus on equipping individuals with the skills and tools needed to succeed in high-demand, well-paying careers in the skilled trades.
 My professional journey has been shaped by a wide range of experiences, from software development and operations management to mentoring and program leadership.

-In my current role, I oversee the operations that drive WVWW’s mission, including our storytelling efforts, website, social media, and digital infrastructure such as Salesforce, ensuring our programs run efficiently and effectively.
-My background in writing, social media management, and photography strengthens our ability to share impactful narratives that connect with communities and employers across West Virginia while highlighting the success of our programs.
+In my current role, I oversee the operations that drive WVWW’s mission — including our storytelling efforts, website, social media, and digital infrastructure like Salesforce — ensuring our programs run efficiently and effectively.
+My background in writing, social media, and photography strengthens our ability to share real stories that connect with communities and employers across West Virginia while highlighting the impact of our work.

 Our Board